Diarmuid P. O'Donoghue, BSc, PGDHE, MSc, PhD,

 Phone: (+353) 1 708 3851

-Background I am a lecturer in computer science in Maynooth University, on the outskirts of Dublin, Ireland.
-My research interests are: 1) Analogy & Blending esepcially for creativity, computational modelling and computational creativity, finding creative analogies and even software reuse .
+Background I am a lecturer in computer science at Maynooth University, near Dublin, Ireland.
+My research interests are: 1) Analogy & Blending esepcially for creativity, computational modelling and computational creativity, finding creative analogies and even software reuse.
 Analogy, and the like page and analogy reference pages.
-2) Evolutionary Algorithms focusing on ancestral (Extra-Mendelian) techniques for optimisation and constraint handling.
-We leverage a small cache of recent ancestors to infrequently augment the diversity in the main population, generally improving results with minimal extra cost.
-This work was inspired by a controversial biological thoery.
+2) Evolutionary Algorithms focusing on re-intrducing recent ancestral (Extra-Mendelian) genomic information for optimisation and constraint handling - taking inspiration from Lolle's proposal.

-I have participated in 10 PhD award committees, graduated around 23 Masters level students (9 co-supervised) and supervised over 65 final-year undergraduate research projects.
-I was a Learning Outcomes Fellow 2009-'10.
+I have participated in 10 PhD award committees, graduated around 23 Masters level students (9 co-supervised) and supervised around 85 final-year undergraduate research projects.
+I was a Learning Outcomes Fellow 2009-'10, Program (and course) Director for DESEM Erasmus Mundus consotrium 2015-16 and SSO for FP7 "Dr Inventor" project 2014-2017.
 Here is some personal stuff.

 Aris: Analogical Reasoning for the reuse of Implementations and Specifications uses analogical comparisons between source code methods to support the generation of new and useful formal specifications.
 Aris supports the identification of functionally similar source code.
 Aris works by identifying analogical comparisons between the code-graphs that represent each method.
 These code-graphs are derived from the parse tree formed by that method.
-See Aris details or jump straight to Aris online (using a smaller data set).
+See Aris details.

 Recent Funding Sources: FP7, Erasmus Mundus, IRCSET, Siti Khadijah was on a Malaysian government PhD scholarship.

-Program Committee Membership: IEEE Congress on Evolutionary Computation IEEE CEC Rio de Janerio, Brazil, July 2018; 9th International Conference on Computational Creativity ICCC University of Salamanca, Spain, June 2018; Knowledge-Intensive Smart Services and Their Applications at ECIS, June 2018.
+Program Committee Membership: IEEE Congress on Evolutionary Computation IEEE CEC July 2020 (at WCC); 10th International Conference on Computational Creativity Computational Creativity ICCC Coimbra, Portugal, June 2020;

 Undergraduate courses I currently teach (bold) or have taught: